nazarsosyak/adav-group/example.md

 ## **Part I: Market Segmentation**

-Before we accuse anyone, we need a crime scene.
+Before accusing any individual stock of driving a crisis, we must first identify *when* the market itself entered abnormal regimes.

-So we start with the only thing the market can’t hide: the timeline.
+We therefore begin with the only element the market cannot conceal:
+**the aggregate return timeline**, segmented into statistically homogeneous periods.

 <div class="full-width-plot">
   <iframe